mattack65/processing---ribbons/README.md

 ![Sample output 7](output_samples/output_2024-8-27_22-55-46.svg)

+You can save them as an SVG-file, which lends itself for pen plotting very well.

 It makes use of the BezierLineClass.
 So in order to make this work you need to copy the file bezierLineClass.pde from [BezierLineClass](https://github.com/mattack65/processing---bezierLineClass) into the same directory (or copy it into another directory and then make a symlink in the ribbon directory).

-You can change the parameters starting around line 20 to change the appearance.
+You can change the parameters starting around line 20 to change the style.

 Every time you click the left mouse button, a new image is created.